Anna Lichorad, MD

 Dr. Pope is an Assistant Professor in the College of Medicine, Texas A&M Health Science Center, Family Medicine Residency Program.
 Dr. Pope is Board Certified in Family Medicine and has been a faculty member of the Department of Family & Community Medicine since 1996.
 He has served as Medical Director for Hospice Brazos Valley since 2007 and is a member of the American Association for Primary Care Endoscopy and the Society of Teachers of Family Medicine.
 Dr. Pope is involved in community outreach and is the recipient of the Texas A&M Health Science Center President's Award for Excellence in Community Outreach.
 Dr. Pope is also fluent in Spanish.

-Rebecca Martinez is a state certified community health worker/promotora employed by the Texas A&M Physicians Family Medicine Center since October 2015 to assist women seeking C-STEP’s health services.
+Rebecca Martinez is a Texas state-certified community health worker/promotora employed by the Texas A&M Health Family Care since October 2015 to assist women seeking C-STEP’s health services.
 Rebecca is from Bryan, Texas, and is fluent in Spanish.

 Ruth Jolly, RN, a licensed nurse since 2010, works at Texas A&M Health Family Care.
 She provides direct patient care to C-STEP clients before, during and after colonoscopy (including administering sedation) and assists the physicians in follow-up care.